 If enough people are this

-dumb irresponsible and insensitive, it could even cause this individual’s income to drop enough that they can’t pay their bills without dipping into their own emergency fund or other savings.
+dumb irresponsible and insensitive, it could even cause the business owner’s income to drop enough that they can’t pay their bills without dipping into their own emergency fund.

 What to do Instead